Florey Building: History

-The building was commissioned for The Queen's College by the then Provost of the college, Sir Howard Florey — later Lord Florey of Adelaide — who shared the 1945 Nobel Prize in Medicine for synthesising the drug penicillin for use, saving hundreds of thousands of lives in the aftermath of WWII.
+The building was commissioned for The Queen's College by the then Provost of the college, Sir Howard Florey—later Lord Florey of Adelaide—who shared the 1945 Nobel Prize in Medicine for synthesising the drug penicillin for use, saving hundreds of thousands of lives in the aftermath of WWII.
 The Florey Building was named after the Provost, following his death during the week that building work commenced on site, in 1968.

-Florey sat on the committee in charge of choosing an architect for the project and became a leading advocate of Stirling's selection, despite Stirling not being popular with the some of the college's Governing Body.
+Florey sat on the committee in charge of choosing an architect for the project and became a leading advocate of Stirling's selection, despite Stirling not being popular with some of the college's Governing Body.
 Florey and his supporters argued that the college needed "the best building by the best architect to attract the best students and also research funding", one that he said he did not want to be "boxy and dull but admired by architects."

 Construction took place between 1968 and 1971.
 The completion date was almost a year and a half later than promised due to a delay of the construction drawings to the contractors on site.
 The building was the third in Stirling's "Red Trilogy", and follows the earlier two in employing the same traditional red industrial bricks and tiles and non-bespoke factory-made glazing systems, as well as sculptural and unusual forms in the overall design.

 The buildings in the Red Trilogy were designed in reaction to austere and rectilinear post-war architecture and were seen at the time as exciting and dynamic.
 Further they were immediately hailed by the profession, and Stirling became internationally celebrated.